PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

     }

 Create a video_list.html template inside perch/templates/content.
 This is a repeater block which will allow the editor to add multiple videos and reorder them.
-The video-url is used to dynamically populate the playlist.
-It's not visible on the page.
+The video-url is used to  populate the playlist.
+The links are not visible on the page as they're empty.
+No need for a `p` tag around the description content because Perch adds one.

 	<perch:repeater id="Videos" label="Videos">
 		<li>